-Our small gallery space will be dedicated to multi-media work focused on race and ethnicity.
+Our first floor gallery space is dedicated to multi-media work focused on race and ethnicity.

 At Work in the Archive

 March 11 - May 23, 2014

 Shawn Michelle Smith studies photographic archives of race, calling attention to their blind spots and absences as well as their spectacles.
 Working with historical photographs from the nineteenth through the twenty-first centuries, she manipulates and transforms them in order to explore how we see and understand race in the United States.